Vyral/justin-udy/_posts/2025-07-26-how-to-maximize-your-property-value-before-listing.md

 Here’s the approach I take to make sure every property we list is ready to perform:

 **1\.
 Make the property season-ready**.
-Every home should be tailored to the time of year it's listed.
-If it's summer, set the deck up with chairs and create an inviting outdoor space.
-If it's winter, clear out any summer items and highlight the cozy indoor features.
+Every home should be tailored to the time of year it’s listed.
+If it’s summer, set the deck up with chairs and create an inviting outdoor space.
+If it’s winter, clear out any summer items and highlight the cozy indoor features.
 You want buyers to see themselves enjoying the property in the current season.

 Noise and distractions matter as well.
 If you live near a freeway or have noisy neighbors, take steps to minimize sound.
 Upgrading windows or adding a solid interior door between units can make a real impact.
 You want people to focus on the home, not the background noise